nicoleyimessier/ofxProjectionApp/README.md

 ofxProjectionApp is a basic template for a projection mapping system using a variety of different addons to simplify getting a projection mapping system up quickly.

 The intended process is to draw your app into an FBO that acts as your canvas, and once you are ready to projection, use this setup.
-Note that the application does not do any scaling; therefore, if you tell the application to draw three warps at 4k and run your application at
+Note that the application does not do any scaling; therefore, if you tell the application to draw three warps at 4k and run your application at HD, you will not see everything.

+**NOTE** Much of this documentaiton follows the advanced example.

 ## Feature List / Addons Needed